aaronbembenek/making-formulog-fast/artifact/README.md

 ./scripts/process_logs.py phase1-results/* | ./scripts/summarize_kicktires.py
 ```

-This is the summary we received on the M2 Mac laptop (note that the reference implementations `scuba` and `klee` did not run, since here we used the ARM Docker image):
+This is the summary we received on the M2 Mac laptop (note that the reference implementations Scuba and KLEE did not run, since here we used the ARM Docker image):

 ```
 dminor/all-10